Course EE 369

 All homeworks must be turned in by the last day of the semester to pass the course.
 Late homeworks will be awarded a grade of zero unless permission for late submission is sought and given in advance of the due date.

-There will be two mid-terms and a final in this class.
-Each will be approximately the same length and cover approximately one-third of the semesterís material.
+There will be three mid-terms during the semester and no final for this class.
+Each mid-term will be approximately the same length and cover approximately one-third of the semesterís material.
 There will also be a tour of the campus power plant the week before the first mid-term.
 The third mid-term will be on the last class day.
-Date and locations for mid-terms and final:
+Date and locations for mid-terms and tour:

-Note that final will be of similar length to mid-terms and allotted time will be two hours.
 No make-up exams will be given.
 Excused absence from a mid-term exam must be obtained in advance.
 In this case, the average of the student's other mid-term exam grades will be substituted for the missed exam.
-In the case of an excused absence from the final exam, the course grade will be based on the homework and mid-term exams.
 Unexcused absences from a mid-term or final will result in a grade of zero for that exam.
 Excused absences from exams will be made only in extreme circumstance (serious illness, death in the immediate family, etc).
 Requests for excused absences should be made in advance in writing and must be supported by appropriate documentation.

 A final score will be calculated based on: